 The greenstone belt is crosscut by several east-trending and east-northeast trending shear zones that delineate major structural domains: 1) the Urban Deformation zone, a major sub-vertical, east-west-trending and dextral ductile shear zone extending along the northern margin of the greenstone belt (Bandyayera et al. 2002); and 2) the central portion of the Urban Barry belt consists of a moderate strain fault-related folds style.
 The main foliation in this domain is oriented east-northeast and contains the Urban Syncline.
 The central portion of the belt is transected by the east-northeast-trending Milner, Masères, and the Barry ductile shear zones.

-The belt is divided into five rock formations that are constrained to 2791 to 2707 Ma (Rhéaume and Bandyayera, 2006):
+The belt is divided into five rock formations that are constrained from 2791 to 2707 Ma (Rhéaume and Bandyayera, 2006):